quicwg/multipath/draft-ietf-quic-multipath.md

 ~~~
 {: #fig-mp-retire-connection-id-frame-format title="MP_RETIRE_CONNECTION_ID Frame Format"}

+Compared to the RETIRE_CONNECTION_ID frame specified in
+{{Section 19.16 of QUIC-TRANSPORT}}, the following
+field is added:

 Path Identifier:
-: A Path ID which is pre-allocated when the connection ID is generated, which
+: The Path ID associated with the connection ID to retire.

-  means the current connection ID can only be used on the corresponding path.
+Note that the RETIRE_CONNECTION_ID frame can only be used to retire

-Sequence Number:
-: The sequence number assigned to the connection ID by the sender for the path
+connection IDs for the initial path with Path ID 0.
-  specified by Path ID, encoded as a variable-length integer.

 ## MAX_PATHS frames {#max-paths-frame}